 It is the kind of determination that has served Burton well throughout his life.
 And it’s a big part of the story when it comes to his journey to MTI College, his student experience, and what he is doing today.

-Born and raised in the Seattle area, Burton knew that after his military service was over he wanted to enter into a profession where he would be helping people.
+Having grown up in the Seattle area, Burton knew that after his military service was over he wanted to enter into a profession where he would be helping people.

 “At the same time, I knew that there were a lot of different ways to go about helping people.
 I narrowed it down to engineering or law.
 I ultimately decided on studying law because it seemed more dynamic and entertaining, something where I’d be working on all kinds of different things every day.”